aleeo2k/Football-Simulation-Engine/PROJECT_SPECIFICATION.md

 Each step depends on the previous one.

 The final match result is the consequence of the simulated match flow rather than a direct score prediction.
+## Team Rating System

+The first version of the model includes the following team ratings:

+- Attack
+- Defense
+- Possession
+- Pressing
+- Counter Attack
+- Set Pieces
+- Finishing
+- Goalkeeping
+- Discipline
+- Home Advantage

+Current Form is not stored as a rating.

+Instead, it is calculated dynamically from recent matches.